Zeugwerk/Demo-Twincat-Application-CI/README.md

 ## What is happening here

-In short: you just commit your code, and this automatically gives you a ready-to-use Windows installer that can install the PLC on a target system.
+In short: Every push to this repository automatically gives a ready-to-use Windows installer that can install the "MyApplication" PLC on a target system.

 And the long story...
 This project uses GitHub Actions to automatically build and package the application for you.